ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ### RATS Interactions

 The flow of information between RATS Roles located on RATS Actors compose individual remote attestation procedures.
-The RATS Architecture provides a set of standard interactions between the RATS Roles defined in order to enable this composability.
-In this section common interactions between roles are specified.
+The RATS Architecture provides a set of standard interactions between the RATS Roles defined in this document in order to enable this composability.
+In this section, common interactions between roles are specified.
 This list of interactions is not exhaustive, but provides the basis to create various standard RATS.

 Every RATS Interaction specified below is based on the information flow between two RATS Roles defined above.
 Every RATS Interaction is conducted via an Interconnect between corresponding RATS Roles that RATS Actors take on.
 If more than one RATS Role resides on the same RATS Actor, a network protocol might not be required.
 If RATS Roles are collapsed into a singular RATS Actor in this way, the method of conveying information is out-of-scope of this document.
 If network protocols are used to convey corresponding information between RATS Roles (collapsed on a singular RATS Actor or not), the definitions and requirements defined in this document apply.

 In essence, an Interconnect is an abstract "distance-less" channel between RATS Actors that can range from General Purpose Input Output (GPIO) interfaces to the Internet.